 Jude Konzelmann co-wrote this blog post with Roz Lawson.

-We all know that pharma’s customer-facing model has been evolving based on changes in the industry as well as in the broader environment.
-Technology allows HCPs to have easier access to medical information than ever before, but it’s an overwhelming amount of information: medical knowledge was estimated to double every 50 years in 1950, but next year it’s projected to double in just 73 days.
+We all know that medtech and pharma customer-facing models have been evolving based on changes in the industry as well as in the broader environment.
+Technology allows HCPs to have easier access to medical information than ever before, but it’s an overwhelming amount of information: Medical knowledge was estimated to double every 50 years in 1950, but next year it’s projected to double in just 73 days.

-Within the last year, we have seen an increased appetite for innovation in customer engagement from both large and small companies, from rare disease to primary care.
+Within the last year, we have seen an increased appetite for innovation in customer engagement from both large and small companies, selling products everywhere from specialized hospital centers to primary care.

-- Product lifecycle: It’s really hard to launch a product without visiting prospective customers.
-Our clients ask, “Can’t we just do digital?”, but proactive promotion is difficult if you don’t know who the customers are, don’t have their email addresses and (in Europe at least) don’t have permission to contact them.
-Once established, and especially later in the product lifecycle, a more digital-heavy approach can help reach a broader customer base and potentially serve customers better by tailoring promotion and content to their specific situation.
-The right blend of face-to-face and digital channels depends on the objectives for each stage of the lifecycle: It will be different if the objective is education, awareness, patient identification, share gain, loss of exclusivity or lifecycle management.
+2. Product life cycle: It’s really hard to launch a product without visiting prospective customers.
+Our clients ask, “Can’t we just do digital?”
+However, proactive promotion is difficult if you don’t know who the customers are, don’t have their email addresses and (in Europe at least) don’t have permission to contact them.
+Once established, and especially later in the product life cycle, a more digital-heavy approach can help reach a broader customer base and potentially serve customers better by tailoring promotion and content to their specific situation.
+The right blend of face-to-face and digital channels depends on the objectives for each stage of the life cycle: It will be different if the objective is education, awareness, patient identification, share gain, loss of exclusivity or life cycle management.

-- Face-to-face access: Access to HCPs is becoming more and more challenging, especially in some therapy areas and some countries.
+3. Face-to-face access: Particularly in pharmaceuticals, access to HCPs is becoming more and more challenging, especially in some therapy areas and in some countries.
 This can be a driver of a more digital or remote promotion model.
-For example, access to GPs in the UK is notoriously low, and face-to-face interaction is limited to group visits in some of the largest French hospitals.
+For example, access to general practitioners in the U.K. is notoriously low, and face-to-face interaction is limited to group visits in some of the largest French hospitals.
 Tailored digital campaigns can offer broader reach and a better return on investment than traditional face-to-face models.

 - Identifying the right message